 I did lots of research, but I had no interest in getting the truth of the situation depicted in the show from Clark himself.
 I never attempted to interview him.
 I wanted the freedom to show Clark as a hero, a dupe, a smart guy, a loser, a principled guy, all of it.
 I wasn’t after the truth, I wanted to tell a story about all the aspects of leadership, of politics, of public service, of the basic idea of serving others.
 Because the point of the play isn’t to document the past, it’s to discuss what’s happened to those things since 1979.
 Because he’s the vehicle for this discussion, not the point of the show, I don’t care whether Clark ever sees it.
 People ask all the time: wouldn’t it be great if Joe came?
 But I don’t care.
 It’d be like getting excited a bunch of farmers saw The Drawer Boy.

 I want to close with this thought.
 1979 is the latest in a body of work that’s spanned decades.
 At this stage of your career is legacy something you think about?
 Do you have any thoughts on what you’d like your legacy to be?

 Evidence suggests my legacy will be [that] I was Emma Healey’s father.

-Michael Healey’s newest play 1979 is on at Canadian Stage until January 27.
+Michael Healey’s 1979 is set to be a part of The Belfry Theatre’s upcoming 2019/2020 season.
 For tickets and more information, click here.